 Tindle is obviously frightened by Wyke’s actions.
 So it is interesting seeing the detective outline Tindle as a stronger man psychologically after this, and him getting the upper hand.
 Caine proving he was a worthy lead also gives a transfixing, competent performance equaling Olivier’s standards in this one of Caine’s earlier film performances.

 It was also interesting that we didn’t meet Wyke’s wife and Tindle’s lover, Marguerite.
 She only appears as a portrait on the wall, and therefore not as a contributor to the film’s shifting male-led dynamics.
 This was a welcome touch, as it meant the men in arguing over their attributes were able to get their upper hand moments, only to have this quashed by the other.
 This seen in the scenes where they discussed their sexual prowess, and their financial situation and its benefits for Marguerite.

 Sleuth was rebooted – not remade – as stressed by the Law, Jude Law in 2007.
 This film having Caine in Olivier’s role and Law in Caine’s part and written by Harold Pinter.
-Law appeared in another famous Michael Caine roles in Alfie (2004).
-But before you take the Law into your own hands, give these remakes a try and it’s your move for this Knights’ tale.
+Law appeared in another famous Michael Caine role in the remake of Alfie (1966).
+But before you take the Law into your own hands, give his remakes a try and it’s your move for this Knights’ tale.